Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Usage

 The following ExpressionEngine tag pairs reflect key methods available in the Giving Impact API.
-Each pair returns all of it's related method's data as an ee tag with a "gi_" prefix added on.
-So for example in the GI API /campaigns method, there is data element returned with a campaign's unique token labeled `id_token` which in the related EE tag pair would be returned as `{gi_id_token}`.
+Each pair returns all of it's related method's data as an EECMS tag with a "gi_" prefix added on.
+So for example in the GI API /campaigns method, there is a data element returned with a campaign's unique token labeled `id_token` which in the related EECMS tag pair would be returned as `{gi_id_token}`.

-The following details the ExpressionEngine tags available, data returned, parameters, and any unique variables available for use.
+The following details the ExpressionEngine tags available, variables returned, parameters, and any unique variables available for use.
 It also details options for create forms to post data to Giving Impact.

 To learn more about these methods, the date returned and using this module to bring a customized donation experience to your nonprofit's ExpressionEngine site, please visit [givingimpact.com](http://givingimpact.com)